 Day 3 (Friday) Orientation Continues

-On Friday, your project coordinator will take you to visit your volunteer project and meet local staff.
+On Friday, your project coordinator will take you to visit your volunteer project and meet the local staff.
 Today will be a great opportunity for you to get a feel for the program before officially starting on Monday.
 If you are feeling confident, it may even be possible to begin the project in full on this day!

 Days 4-5 (Saturday-Sunday) City Tour and Free Time